2003scape/rsc-c/README.md

 * B for Backspace
 * X for Tab
 * Y for Home
-* R for Escape
+* L for Escape
+* R to toggle fps display
+* ZR is reserved for future use
 * touch screen for mouse input
-* hold L whilst tapping touch screen for right click
+* hold ZL whilst tapping touch screen for right click
 * + to toggle on-screen keyboard
 * - to toggle F1/interlace mode